soumik12345/wandb-addons/docs/datatypes.md

 # Experimental Datatypes

-A list of experimental multi-modal datatypes that can be passed to a WandB loggable dictionary.
+A list of experimental multi-modal datatypes that can be passed into a WandB loggable dictionary.

 ::: wandb_addons.datatype.video